“Soundbridge”, Seattle Symphony’s Music Discovery Center

 location: Seattle, WA – at Benaroya Hall | size: 2,300 sq ft | opened: 2001

-For Mindy, an important aspect of the design was that there would be representatives of people from a range of races, and both male and female.
+For Mindy, an important aspect of the design was that there would be representatives of people from a range of races, and genders.
 Several symphonic musicians were interviewed and filmed to beckon at each of several “Meet the Musician” stations so that visitors can immediately see and meet artists with whom they may relate.

 LCS worked with Partners in Design on the graphics and Butler Robbins Alliance on lighting design.
-(Many photos on this site are by Lara Swimmer.)
+(Many photos on this site are © Lara Swimmer, 2001.)

 This is one of the coolest places for children in all of Seattle… – A Parent’s Guide to Seattle, by Tom Hobson